jcergolj/extra-checks-for-spatie-laravel-server-monitor/README.md

 ]
 ```

-If loads are 1.4 or below, everything is fine.
+If loads are below threshold, everything is fine.

 ### RedisCheck
 It checks if Redis is running.